 Yardstick Golf has done extensive research on what it cost to open indoor golf centers.
 There is a wide range of startup costs for the indoor golf bars we studied.
 Four of the biggest factors driving the range in costs are:

 Small Indoor Golf Centers Small golf centers we studied cost between $50,000 and $250,000 to open.
 They had between 2 and 4 simulators and were between 1,500 and 3,200 square feet.
 Simulator choices were on the lower end of the commercial range.
 Medium Sized Indoor Golf Centers Medium sized golf centers we studied cost between $350,000 and $650,000 to open.
 They had anywhere from 6 to 8 simulators and were between 5,500 and 10,000 square feet.
 Simulator choices were generally mid to high end of the commercial range.
 Beverage services were much more common that food service.
 Large Indoor Golf Businesses The largest golf centers we studied cost between $750,000 and $900,000 to open.
 7 to 10 simulators were the norm for this group and the facilities were between 6,800 and 12,000 square feet.
 Simulator choices were typically high end, but a few went more in the mid-commercial range.
 Beverage services were also much more common that food service.
+Check out 30 other golf business ideas.
 What do you think?
 (Subscribe for more great content) Now I’d like to hear from you: Did you have a different experience opening your center, or are there other cost questions you’d like to know?
 Comment and share your experience or question.
 Golf Lessons From AnywhereI recently met Eric Eppic, the Founder and CEO of Swizzy Golf.
 Eric's company is bringing golf lessons to everyone via their app.
 Since simulators are a great learning tool and because his app focuses on video, I see the to be very natural companions.
 Given this opportunity to get more out of your simulator, I asked Eric to share more about Swizzy - his thoughts are below.
 Getting the most out of your simulator, with Swizzy Golf Hi everyone, we’re Swizzy Golf – a mobile platform for real-time, remote golf lessons between students and certified instructors.
 We’ve taken advanced swing analysis tools and integrated them directly into our live lesson environment.
 While in a lesson, instructors can annotate on screen, record live swings, replay live swings, analyze videos from an existing media library, and more, as their students follow along – all in real-time.
 Our mission is to democratize the sport; to make golf more welcoming than ever, giving everyone in (or aspiring to join) the golf community instant access to high quality lessons.
 With Swizzy Golf, the factors that have made golf inaccessible in the past are no longer barriers, and we think an even greater way to facilitate this is through golf simulators.
 Golf simulators provide the much-needed space that power a seamless and effective Swizzy Golf lesson.
 With that said, offering Swizzy Golf as an option in golf simulators is beneficial for the venue as well – we allow golf simulator venues to promote instruction or lessons without having an actual Professional on-site.

 In 2018, the National Golf Foundation conducted research on “Simulated Golf” where PGA Superstore CEO Dick Sullivan claimed they conducted over 50,000 golf lessons in their in-house simulators.
 In addition, he said, “You don’t see Amazon giving lessons or putting grips on.
 We’re unique that way.
 We don’t just sell product, we provide a different level of service.”
 Swizzy Golf empowers golf simulator operators via the option to provide their customers with this different level of service.
 The additional service of providing golf instruction will draw more patrons to the simulators and increase the amount of money they are likely to spend there.
 Dedicated support to enable your success Offering Swizzy Golf as an option would require minimal effort.
 To optimize your space for virtual lessons, we recommend setting up a simple phone-stand / tripod in the simulator area for customers to use with their device.
 Furthermore, we can provide material on how the students can easily get setup and into a virtual lesson within minutes.
 There are a number of ways that we can support your efforts for providing remote instruction.
 Because we’re still a relatively new and growing company, we’re able to dedicate time and effort to each of our partners to find the best solution for their space.
 In addition to providing the platform and assisting in optimizing the simulator for virtual lessons, we can dedicate Pro’s on our platform to be available at given times, manage the lesson booking requests from your customers, and facilitate the entire lesson transaction process from beginning to end.
 We're even working with golf simulator manufacturers on software integrations, which would allow users to access Swizzy Golf lessons directly through the simulator without an external device.
 More about Swizzy Golf The idea and technology behind Swizzy Golf surfaced in late 2018, when a pair of passionate golfers realized two voids in the industry: 1) insufficient digital golf instruction, and 2) lack of access to quality, real-time golf instruction.
 Since then, the concept has been tested, the platform has been built, and the solution has gone live – now helping to connect Students and Instructors across the globe… whether you’re in the US, Europe, as far as Korea and Australia, or beyond.
 And here we are – powering the first golf technology platform to enable live, remote golf lessons.
 Find us at our website here, or in the iOS and Google Play Appstores.
 We can’t wait to join you on your journey to better golf – whether in your golf simulator or otherwise!
-Swing easy, The Swizzy Golf team Lower your score with a golf simulator
+Swing easy, The Swizzy Golf team

 If you are looking to lower your scores, I’ve recently used a golf simulator to shave a few strokes off my typical score.
 I was able to take my handicap from a 7 to a 4 by getting very precise information on how far I hit each and every one of my clubs.
 Below is a bit of a story on how and why I did it.